Sushmitha-Katti/EPAI-Session17B/README.md

 # EPAI-Session17B
 100 python programing examples

-1.  write a python program to add two numbers
+1.  write a python program to add two lists of same length
-2.  write a python function to add two user provided numbers and return the sum
+2.  write a python program to add two list of same length.
-3.  write a program to find and print the largest among three number
+3. write a python program Convert KM/H to MPH
 4.  write a function to sort a list
 5.  write a function to print the time it takes to run a function
 6.  write a python function to calculate simple Interest